 Some people should explore long-term care insurance, which will seem expensive until compared to the long term cost of nursing home care (typically around $150,000 per year in Maine).

 Also to be considered are possible estate taxes at the death of the parents.
-The individual federal exemption amount is $12.92 million, and the Maine exemption is $6.41 million (in 2023).
+The individual federal exemption amount is $13.61 million in 2024, and the Maine exemption is $6.8 million in 2024.
 Although that seems like a lot of money, some may be caught off guard, as the taxable estate includes such overlooked items as the value of IRAs, life insurance death proceeds, and even collectibles in the house.

 As part of their overall estate planning, parents can have a portion (or all) of their estate stay in a Special Needs Trust for the benefit of their disabled child after they die.
 This can have several benefits.
 First, if done as part of a revocable living trust, the assets bypass probate.
 Second, the assets will be managed by someone the parents choose, not by a guardian the court chooses.
 Third, the parents can pre-plan what happens to the money when the child dies.
 Fourth, the parents can include guidance or legally binding directives about how the money is to be used for the child.
 Fifth, and sometimes of most importance, the trust can be drafted so as to not disqualify the child from governmental assistance benefits.